OUR STAFF

 Jim Mark Ingram, M.D.

-Jim M. Ingram, M.D. is a graduate of the College of Medicine at the University of Arkansas for Medical Sciences.
+Jim Mark Ingram, M.D. is a native of Magnolia, Arkansas and graduated from Magnolia High School.
+He earned a Bachelor of Arts degree with Honors in Chemistry from Hendrix College in Conway.
+He is a graduate of the College of Medicine at the University of Arkansas for Medical Sciences.
 He served a pediatric internship and residency at Arkansas Children’s Hospital and UAMS.
 Afterward, he completed a two-year fellowship in allergy and immunology in children and adults at the University of Virginia Health Sciences Center in Charlottesville, Virginia.
 He joined the Little Rock Allergy and Asthma Clinic in 1994.
 He is certified by the American Board of Allergy and Immunology and American Board of Pediatrics.
-He has four children.
+He has four grown children.
+He is an active member of Pulaski Heights United Methodist Church and sings in the church choir.
+He is married to his husband, Remington, and they enjoy travelling, outdoor activities, cheering on the Arkansas Razorbacks, and singing together in the River City Men’s Corus.

 Dr. Ingram’s practice is limited to the diagnosis and treatment of allergic diseases and asthma in both children and adults.